 Highly qualified lecturers

-80% of the program lectures are led by advanced professors from TH Wildau who have many years of practical experience in the fields of logistics, supply chain management and information technology.
-20% of the program components are led by highly qualified professors of Caucasus School of Technology and invited lecturers from international companies with international practical experience.
+80% of the lectures are led by advanced professors from TH Wildau who have many years of academic and practical experience in the logistics, supply chain management and information technology.
+20% of lectures are led by highly qualified professors of Caucasus School of Technology and invited lecturers from international companies with international practical experience.

 Graduates of the program can hold senior management positions in the following areas: